-We have a wealth of experience as Charlotte Child Custody Lawyers and can guide you through the entire separation and divorce process.
-Feel free to contact us if you have any questions or would like to schedule a consultation.
+As experienced North Carolina Child Custody Lawyers, our attorneys understand that the most often litigated issue in family law is child custody.
+Our goal is to advise and guide you through the entire legal process so you can reach the result you desire.
+Please contact us if you have any questions or would like to schedule a consultation.
 We are happy to provide more details on Child Custody below:

 There are two (2) types of custody: physical custody and legal custody.
 Physical custody is typically a determination as to where the child actually will reside.
 Legal custody is typically a determination as to who makes the decisions for the child.